 - Utilizing intuition to avoid danger

 - How awareness creates a more difficult target

 - Escaping dangerous situations

 - Online, cyber, smartphone and social media safety

-- DIY home security tips
+- DIY home security systems and tips

 - Fire safety in the home

 - Safety products: legalities, proper usage and availability